ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 ## Replay Attacks

-Applications SHOULD constrain tokens to a single origin unless the use case can accommodate such replay attacks.
+Applications SHOULD constrain tokens to a single origin unless the use case can accommodate replay attacks.
 Replaying tokens is not necessarily a security or privacy problem.
 As an example, it is reasonable for clients to replay tokens in contexts where token redemption does not induce side effects and in which client requests are already linkable.
 One possible setting where this applies